This post may contain affiliate links, from which we earn an income.

 Never get sand in places you don’t want it again with this Bearz Outdoor Picnic Blanket and Camping Mat.
 Multipurpose and waterproof, this versatile and lightweight pocket blanket comes with its own stuff sack, which all fits into the palm of your hand when rolled up.
 Simple, like all the best campervan stuff!

-With it’s own stuff sack, this blanket rolls down to the size of a water bottle, so easy to stow in your motorhome or rucksack and much easier than using your sleeping bag!
+With it’s own stuff sack, this blanket rolls down to the size of a water bottle and only weighs 250g, so easy its to stow in your motorhome or rucksack, and much easier than using your sleeping bag!

-These fun campervan accessories are suprisingly comfortable for an afternoon snooze or a few chapters of a good book, also entertaining for those watching you fill it with air!
+These fun campervan accessories are surprisingly comfortable for an afternoon snooze or a few chapters of a good book, also entertaining for those watching you fill it with air!

 Made in France, this Para’Kito Essential Oil Diffusion Mosquito Wristband is a bracelet which contains a mosquito repellent in the form of a pellet, created using a combination of seven natural essential oils.
 This is the number one natural mosquito protection in France and gets rave reviews.

 These really are the daddy of earplugs!
 These Dongshen EarPlugs for Sleep are made from top quality materials, will stay put all night and provide un-rivalled ear protection when sleeping in a motorhome.